-As technology has grown, so has the need to protect and regulate the use and processing of personal information.
-The European Union has recently implemented the General Data Protection Regulation (GDPR), which has had a global impact on how international businesses conduct themselves in relation to individuals protected by the GDPR.
-In addition, several countries in Africa have recently passed or are considering drafting data protection legislation of their own.
+In addition to the General Data Protection Regulation (GDPR), which has had a global impact on how international businesses conduct themselves, several countries in Africa have recently passed, started to enforce, or are considering adopting data protection legislation of their own.